aaronfranke/ITCS-3160-Group-10/README.md

 6. A customer can rate the delivery only one time per order.
 7. A customer can rate the restaurant only one time per order.
 8. Administrators can view driver ratings.
-9. The ratings will be based on a 5-star rating system.
+9. The ratings will be based on a 5 level rating system.

 ## EERD (full database)